Universal-Team/Universal-Manager/README.md

 **CREDITS!**

-Main Developer : VoltZ
+Main Developer: VoltZ

-Thanks a lot to :

-Helper : Epicpkmn11!
+Big Thanks to:

-Helper : FlameKat53!
+Helpers: Epicpkmn11, FlameKat53!

-DevkitARM and Libctru : Wintermute, Fincs and Smealum!
+DevkitARM and Libctru: devkitPro/Wintermute, Fincs and Smealum!

-PP2D : Bernardo Giordano!
+PP2D: Bernardo Giordano!

-The Basic Code from the TWiLightMenu-Updater : RocketRobz!
+Based on the TWiLightMenu-Updater, made by RocketRobz and Epicpkmn11!

-Icon : antoine62!
+Icon: antoine62!

-Banner : TotallyNotGuy!
+Banner: TotallyNotGuy!